ray-project/ray/doc/source/starting-ray.rst

           ray up cluster.yaml

+      To configure the Ray cluster to run Java code, you need to add the ``--code-search-path`` option.
+It's used to specify classpath for workers in the cluster.
+Your jar files must be distributed to all the nodes of the Ray cluster before running your code.
+You also need to make sure the paths of jar files are the same among nodes.

       You can monitor the Ray cluster status with ``ray monitor cluster.yaml`` and ssh into the head node with ``ray attach cluster.yaml``.

     2. Specify the address of the Ray cluster when initializing Ray in your code.
 This causes Ray to connect to the existing cluster instead of starting a new one on the local node.